Geethaiyin Raadhai

-Geethaiyin Raadhai (கீதையின் ராதை) is a 2016 Malaysian Tamil-language romantic drama film directed by Shalini Balasundaram.
+Geethaiyin Raadhai is a 2016 Malaysian Tamil-language romantic drama film directed by Shalini Balasundaram.
 The film stars G. Crak Karnan and herself and marks the film debuts of Shalini Balasundaram, G. Crak Karnan, and Ztish.
 It is considered a milestone in the history of Malaysian Tamil cinema.

 Plot

 Arthi, a carefree young woman is determined to find the perfect boyfriend.
 Eventually, through her clever tactics she finds and wins over that perfect boyfriend, Ajay, but their relationship falters when he feels controlled and voices his frustrations, leading to a breakup.
 After their separation, both realize that love is not a game to be dominated but a partnership built on mutual respect.

 Production

 This film marked the feature directorial debut of Shalini Balasundaram, who previously helmed the short film Inai (2015).
+She met G. Crak Karnan at an award festival and decided to cast him after being impressed by his performance in the short film Netru Aval Irunthaal (2014).
+The film marked his lead debut in a feature film.
 Balasundaram wanted another actress to play the role of Arthi, but she ended up playing it herself.
 Parting from the norm, Balasundaram wanted to showcase a love story from the female perspective.
 Part of the film was shot in Malacca.